When it comes to choosing a credit card, the choice isn’t always easy!

 Credit Card Needs Checklist

-A low interest rate credit card is best for anyone who plans to finance their purchases over a few months because their interest payments will be kept to a minimum.
+A low interest rate credit card is designed for anyone who plans to finance their purchases over a few months because their interest payments will be kept to a minimum.
 An introductory offer that lowers the purchase interest rate for the first few months would be even better, as long as the revert-to rate is also one of the lowest.

 A balance transfer credit card would suit your credit card needs if you have a debt on a card from another provider and you want to reduce your interest charges for a set period by switching to a new provider with an introductory offer.